yamalight/generator-powder/README.md

 If you are using libraries or third-party functions that do not return promises, you can use bluebirds `.promisify()` or `.promisifyAll()` functions to turn them into promises and allow usage with asyncawait.

 For more info, please refer to [asyncawait](https://github.com/yortus/asyncawait) and [bluebird](https://github.com/petkaantonov/bluebird) docs.

+### Vagrant

+You can quickly setup a [vagrant](http://www.vagrantup.com/) environment that includes all the required packages for puwder.js app to work.
+To do so, follow the steps below:
+1. Run `yo powder:vagrant` to generate all the required vagrant files
+2. Run `vagrant up` to provision the box
+3. Run `vagrant ssh` to open box shell
+4. Use `cd /vagrant` to navigate to shared folder with app code
+5. Run the app using `gulp` command

+Please, note that you might need to remove `node_modules` folder and re-run `npm install` inside of a vagrant box to re-compile some of the node modules, otherwise you might get some warnings that are not critical (e.g. `Failed to load c++ bson extension, using pure JS version`).

 ### TODO